romrayster/todoist_to_reminder/README.md

 - day,days

 All verbs are case insensitive.

-The script can only assign values to the tasks if they have a due date, the label gets removed without setting a reminder.
+The script can only assign values to the tasks if they have a due date.
+If the task does not have a due date the label gets removed without setting a reminder.